 Born in Lehi, Utah, I lived among the mountains until my early twenties, when I made my way to the big city.
 I’ve been in Chicago ever since.
-I adore the energy, diversity, and vibe of Chicago and Oak Park, where I currently live with my two kids, our rescue dog, and a hamster.
+I adore the energy, diversity, and vibe of Chicago and Oak Park, where I currently live with my two kids and our rescue dog.

 After ten years in the Chicago media market, I dedicated myself to academia … and the associated student loan debt.
 (Yikes!)
 I earned MAs in Greek and Roman history and the history of the ancient Near East before getting my Ph.D. in Egyptian history from the University of Chicago.
 While at UC, I also created two children.
 (And let me tell you, that is the real accomplishment!)
 During the dissertation phase, I started a small marketing company and have run it ever since.
 I have the best biz partners and clients a gal could ask for.
 But I’m a creative soul at heart and have long enjoyed crafting stories that feature and promote ancient Egyptian settings, characters and artifacts.
 So when my son, then nine, suggested I write a story about a kid, who looked like him, lost in ancient Egypt, I was excited both by the idea of sharing my passion for ancient history with today’s middle graders and pursuing my dream of becoming a published author.

 My debut novel, Jagger Jones and the Mummy’s Ankh, is book one of a three book series and I’m looking forward to sharing more of Jagger and Aria’s adventures in ancient Egypt